 - 1. Impedance, which is a measure of the electrical signal's conductivity, will tell you how good the contact is between the electrode and the scalp.
 It is essential to have good contact with low impedance.
 Loss of contact can increase artefact in the amplitude-integrated EEG (aEEG) trace making it impossible to be confident in its accuracy.
 It is not advisable to make decisions around treatment based on an aEEG trace with high impedance.
-Impedance is measured in Ohms (Ω). <5 Ω is very good and 5-10 Ω is acceptable.
-If it is >10 Ω efforts should be made to reduce this and the corresponding aEEG trace should be ignored.
-When reporting the aEEG the impedance should be documented as part of this. - 2.
+Impedance is measured in Ohms ( $\Omega$ ). <5 $\Omega$ is very good and 5-10 $\Omega$ is acceptable.
+If it is >10 $\Omega$ efforts should be made to reduce this and the corresponding aEEG trace should be ignored.
+When reporting the aEEG the impedance should be documented as part of this.
+EEG impedance may be affected by electrode placement and localized oedema at the site of electrode placement. - 2.
 Raw-EEG, this is the raw electrical signal measured directly from the electrodes before it is rectified and compressed by the monitor into the aEEG trace.
-It is important to inspect this when reporting as it helps to identify seizures and artefact, and to differentiate between the different background patterns.

-3. Amplitude-integrated EEG (aEEG) is the rectified and compressed trace that the monitor makes from the raw-EEG.
+It is important to inspect this when reporting as it helps to identify seizures and artefact, and to differentiate between the different background patterns. - 3.
+Amplitude-integrated EEG (aEEG) is the rectified and compressed trace that the monitor makes from the raw-EEG.
 By compressing the EEG to 1hr/6cms, the aEEG gives information on cerebral function and this can be assessed by looking at its characteristics as outlined in the following paragraphs.